bawfng04/MVC-Server-Flashcards/README.md

 ## Database Setup

 1. Create the database tables:
-    - Use the SQL script in [createTables.SQL](http://_vscodecontentref_/2) to create the necessary tables and insert sample data.
+    - Use the SQL script in [./database/Animals.SQL] and [./database/Flashcards.SQL] to create the necessary tables and insert sample data.

 ## Running the Server